JustinStitt/socialDistanceSim/README.md

 ![](visuals/flatterCurveGIF.gif)

-My take on the "Flatten the Curve" simulation tred is a closed-system physics-based simulation.
+My take on the "Flatten the Curve" simulation trend is a closed-system physics-based simulation.
 People are represented as circles and bounce around the screen.
 The intial amount of infected people is quite small.
 However, if an infected person has a collision with a healthy person then the infection is spread.